gered/clj-jtwig/README.md

 ### Web Apps

-For web apps built on Compojure, you can do something like:
+For web apps built on [Ring](https://github.com/ring-clojure/ring) and [Compojure](https://github.com/weavejester/compojure), you can do something like:

 ```clojure
 (ns yourwebapp.views